 There are six EMS: Connaught Square; Hyde Park Square; 1-24 Hyde Park Gardens; 25-31 Hyde Park Gardens and Sussex Square; Gloucester Square; and Sussex Gardens.
 The EMS only apply to the aforementioned areas and not the entire Hyde Park Estate.
 The EMS become enforceable against an individual freeholder once a property located within one of the scheme areas has been enfranchised (i.e. the occupier has bought the freehold).

 The charges are split into two: a fixed charge and a variable charge (also known as the Garden Charge).

 The fixed charge is noted to be £150 or £50 per unit if there are more than four units in a property, payable as a contribution towards the provision of services and amenities and the administration costs.
 There is an RPI provision allowing for annual increases.

-The Garden Charges are set by the respective Garden Committees and collected by Knight Frank where appointed.
+The Garden Charges are set by the respective Garden Committees and collected by Savills where appointed.
 The Garden Charges apply to each property within the EMS and vary dependent on the service charge for that garden.

 The variable charge varies per block and covers the costs of maintaining the gardens.
-The Garden Committees set a budget and Knight Frank, where appointed as managing agent, raise the charges and manage the maintenance.
+The Garden Committees set a budget and Savills, where appointed as managing agent, raise the charges and manage the maintenance.

 Owners of enfranchised properties pay and contribute on demand a ‘reasonable share of the cost and expenses to repair, maintain, renew and cleanse all or any roadways, forecourts, courtyards, pathways and pavements, etc. The Garden Charge covers the costs of maintaining the Gardens and associated areas.